-- Where carbon stock estimates are derived from sampling (e.g., measuring aboveground biomass or other carbon pools in sample plots), uncertainty must be at minimum derived from the sampling uncertainty. - 2) Where literature sources (including IPCC guidance) are used for carbon stock estimates, these sources must also include an estimate of the uncertainty and/or data ranges (data ranges may be used as proxies of confidence intervals). - 3) The project documentation must include a table of carbon stock estimates in each pool and forest stratum (mean and 90 percent confidence interval) and an indication of which sources of uncertainty were included. - 4) The uncertainty of calculation parameters (e.g., carbon fraction, wood density, soilorganic carbon stock change factors and root-to-shoot ratio) must be included and propagated.
+- Where carbon stock estimates are derived from sampling (e.g., measuring aboveground biomass or other carbon pools in sample plots), uncertainty must be at minimum derived from the sampling uncertainty. - 2) Where literature sources (including IPCC guidance) are used for carbon stock estimates, these sources must also include an estimate of the uncertainty and/or data ranges (data ranges may be used as proxies of confidence intervals). - 3) The project documentation must include a table of carbon stock estimates in each pool and forest stratum (mean and 90 percent confidence interval) and an indication of which sources of uncertainty were included. - 4) The uncertainty of parameters used in the estimation of stocks (e.g., carbon fraction, wood density, soil-organic carbon stock change factors and root-to-shoot ratio) must be included and propagated. - 5) The uncertainty derived from allometric equations for aboveground or belowground tree biomass, or from the variables used to parameterize the equations, is not included.

-Estimating the uncertainty associated with allometric equations and measurement error (e.g., tree height or diameter measurements) is not required.
+Estimating the uncertainty associated with measurement error (e.g., tree height or diameter measurements) is not required.

-To evaluate uncertainty, the standard deviation of each estimate8 must be calculated.
+To evaluate uncertainty, the standard deviation of each estimate9 must be calculated.
 The standard deviation of estimate A is denoted as S(A).
 The uncertainty of this estimate is evaluated in terms of the half-width of its two-sided 90 percent confidence interval and is denoted as $U(A) = t{alpha=10\%} \times S(A)$, where $t{alpha=10\%}$ is the t-value for a two-sided 90 percent confidence interval.
 The percentage uncertainty is the uncertainty expressed as a percentage of the estimate and is denoted as $U(A) = 100 \times t{alpha=10\%} \times S(A)/A$.
-Error propagation is necessary to track uncertainty through the various calculation steps involved in estimating carbon stocks.
-The equations in Table 3 summarize simplified rules of error propagation that must be used when carrying out summations, subtractions, multiplications and divisions of two variables A and B. Multiplication with an exactly known coefficient c is also shown.
+Error propagation is necessary to track uncertainty through the various calculation steps involved in estimating

-8 It is important to distinguish between the standard deviation of a population parameter and the standard deviation of the estimator of that population parameter.
+9 It is important to distinguish between the standard deviation of a population parameter and the standard deviation of the estimator of that population parameter.
 For example, where a population mean is estimated from sample measurements, the estimator will be the sample mean.
 The standard deviation of the mean estimate (often referred to as standard error) will consider the number of sample units, n, and is calculated by dividing the standard deviation by the square root of (n - 1).